ppalucki/owca/README.rst

 single ``run`` blocking method.
 Depending on ``Runner`` class used, the OWCA is run in different execution mode (e.g. detection, allocation).

-Refer to full of list of `Components`_ for futher reference.
+Refer to full of list of `Components`_ for further reference.

 Available runners: